Get E-Book

 });

-Use numeric hosts when debugging address-family conflicts. localhost can resolve to ::1, 127.0.0.1, or both, with ordering controlled by OS and Node lookup behavior.
-If the bind or connect result matters, write the address you mean.
+Use numeric hosts when debugging address-family conflicts. localhost can resolve to ::1, 127.0.0.1, or both, with ordering controlled by the OS and Node lookup behavior.
+If the bind or connect result affects the bug, write the address you mean.

 EADDRNOTAVAIL can also show up here.
 Binding ::1 requires IPv6 loopback to exist.
 Binding an IPv6 address on a host with IPv6 disabled or unavailable fails.
 Binding an IPv4 address through an IPv6-only socket path fails.
 The message varies, but the cause is local address-family state.